-Vitiligo (pronounced vit-ill-EYE-go) is an unpredictable, generally progressive skin disease, which results in a loss of inherited skin color over the lifetime of the person.
-Vitiligo is a non-lethal, non-contagious disease and it does not cause any organic harm, but it has a devastating effect on social life of the affected person and their family.
+Vitiligo (pronounced vit-ill-EYE-go) is a generally unpredictable skin disease, which results in a loss of inherited skin color over the lifetime.
+Vitiligo is a non-lethal and it does not cause any organic harm, but it has a devastating effect on social life of the affected person and their family.

-- The prevalence of vitiligo is believed to be between 0.5% to 2% of the world population on the average, but local numbers may vary greatly, with spikes up to 4% and even higher in some regions (see World Vitiligo Map).
+The prevalence of vitiligo is believed to be between 0.5% to 2% of the world population on the average, but local numbers may vary greatly, depending on the region and age group (see World Vitiligo Map).
 The total number of people suffering from vitiligo is estimated at around 65-95 million people worldwide.
 However, the actual number may be much higher because vitiligo is a very underreported disease.
-Why?

 Vitiligo is a very complex skin disease.
 It is characterized by a sudden loss of melanin in the skin, which turns it milky white in irregular patches.
 Complete knowledge of its etiology has been elusive for decades of intense research.
 Vitiligo is a chronic, persistent and often progressive disorder; spontaneous repigmentation is uncommon.